Faye has been cooking for over 50 years and loves to share her recipes and cooking tips with everyone.

 This is what that thin membrane (or skin) looks like that I was telling you about.
 Can you see it at the top of the shell?
 If you can just get that to pull loose from the egg, you will be peeling easy!

 Read More From Delishably

 5. Rinse Your Eggs to Remove All Traces of the Shell

 - Peel over a paper towel for easy clean-up.
 I always peel my eggs over a paper towel to make cleaning up the shells easy.

 - Rinse your peeled eggs.
-Be sure and rinse off your eggs (I like to dry on a paper towel also) to make sure all of the little bits of shell is all gone.
-There's nothing worse than eating a piece egg shell!
+Be sure and rinse off your eggs (I like to dry on a paper towel also) to make sure all of the little bits of shell are all gone.
+There's nothing worse than eating a piece of eggshell!
 Ugh!